 Trauma Counselling in Stratford Upon Avon, Warwick, Solihull and Birmingham.

 Di has worked over a very long period of time with children who have experienced trauma including sexual abuse, the youngest being five years of age.
 She is passionate through her work about the recovery these children/adults can make when they enter into therapy and start to acknowledge that the abuse/trauma was not their fault.
 They were victims of their situations and often circumstances.

-If you have experienced trauma or neglect as a child or adult the first step to recovery is acknowleddging this by picking up the phone.
+If you have experienced trauma or neglect as a child or adult the first step to recovery is acknowledging this by picking up the phone.
 Many people do not, until they feel they are unable to cope anymore, many individuals choose not to take the step due to trust issues.
-Once the relationship has been formed and the client feels safe to share their emotions then therapy will be effective and the client can start rebuilding their lives.
+Once the relationship has been formed and the client feels safe to share their emotions then trauma counselling and therapy will be effective and the client can start rebuilding their lives.